rfox90/CapsLock.js/README.md

 ## Changes From [Stephen Morley's](http://code.stephenmorley.org/javascript/detecting-the-caps-lock-key/) version

 If the caps lock key is detected as being On and we detect a keydown from the capslock key (code 20) then immediately change the state to off.
-This should prevent confusion that may occur with the any indicators still registering as on.
+This should prevent confusion that may occur with any indicators still registering as on.
 Even when the physical key is off.

 ## Installation
 Link to the file using a script element in the head of your page: